MJSchut/PyRoPy/Python27/README.txt

         additions.

         Some people have reported problems building Python after using "fink" to install additional unix software.
-Disabling fink (remove all references to /sw from your .profile or .login) should solve this.
+Disabling fink (remove_creature all references to /sw from your .profile or .login) should solve this.

         You may want to try the configure option "--enable-framework"